The Reykjavik Summit of the Council of Europe: United around values in the face of extraordinary challenges

 enlargement process;

-12.5 laying the ground for a revision of the Memorandum of
+12.5 laying the groundwork for a revision of the Memorandum

-Understanding between the Council of Europe and the European Union.
+of Understanding between the Council of Europe and the European

 to global governance and encourage the Organisation to project its

-values and standards beyond its membership, strengthening co-operation
+values and standards beyond its membership by strengthening co-operation

 with interested States and organisations, whether in its geographical

-neighbourhood or its political proximity.
-It should seek to profile
+neighbourhood or political proximity.
+It should seek to make the

-the Council of Europe as a closer partner for the United Nations,
+Council of Europe a closer partner for the United Nations, its agencies and

-its agencies and mechanisms with a view to supporting global governance,
+mechanisms with a view to supporting global governance, rules-based

-rules-based multilateralism and the achievement of the Sustainable
+multilateralism and the achievement of the Sustainable Development

 14. While democracy, human rights and the rule of law should remain